juanuys/ccgdd/analysis.md

 Deck-building / rogue-lite.

-If at any time your health falls to zero, you pass out, and wake up in a hospital near your home, which means you have to start the journey over again.
+If at any time your **Annoyance Meter** falls to zero (i.e. your character is fully annoyed), you pass out, and wake up in a hospital near your home, which means you have to start the journey over again.
 So, I guess there's a "permadeath" element of the roguelike genre in there.

 # Player Fantasy

 "I'm a commuter on the journey of doom, on my way to X to do Y"

+(This will be informed by the [narrative design](narrative.md).)

 # Platform and Controls